 Currently the star of the TV series “The Goldbergs”, George Segal (b.
 1934) has been one of America’s most productive and most talented leading men for more than fifty years now.
 If you take a look at his entire body of work, Mr. Segal, an Academy Award-nominee and two-time Golden Globe-winner, has shown time and time again how versatile and prolific he has been as a most reliable actor ever since his first feature, “The Young Doctors” (1961).

 Indeed, Mr. Segal had and still has much more to offer.
-Playing supporting and character roles in movies all the way up until now, with “2012” (2009), “Love & Other Drugs” (2010, with Jake Gyllenhaal and Anne Hathaway), and “Elsa & Fred” (2014, opposite Shirley MacLaine and Christopher Plummer) as some his more recent feature films, he also appeared regularly in TV movies and series over the years, including the sitcom “Just Shoot Me!”
-(1997-2003) – always playing prominent parts.
-Now Mr. Segal is one of the leading characters in the successful ABC series “The Goldbergs” which is co-produced by Seth Gordon who also directed the pilot episode (September 2013).
+Playing supporting and character roles in movies up until now, with “2012” (2009), “Love & Other Drugs” (2010, with Jake Gyllenhaal and Anne Hathaway), and “Elsa & Fred” (2014, opposite Shirley MacLaine and Christopher Plummer) as some his more recent feature films, he also appeared regularly in TV movies and series over the years, including the sitcom “Just Shoot Me!”
+(1997-2003)—always playing prominent parts.
+Now, Mr. Segal is one of the leading characters in the successful ABC series “The Goldbergs,” co-produced by Seth Gordon, who also directed the pilot episode (September 2013).
 The show was recently renewed for its fourth season.

-Time to take a look at a wonderful career of an actor’s actor.
+Time to take a look at the wonderful career of this actor’s actor.